astrivant/polyad/docs/workloads/workload-storage.md

 Set `Daemon.spec.controller: DaemonSet` to run one Pod on every eligible node.
 Use `template.spec.nodeSelector` and tolerations, or inherited graph placement, to select those nodes.
-Omit `replicas` or leave it at `1`: this value is a validation sentinel, not a desired Pod count.
+Omit `replicas` or leave it at `1`: this value is a validation sentinel.
+Eligible nodes determine the Pod count.
 DaemonSets do not support StatefulSet claim templates, activation pulses or advance capacity reservations.
 Native Pod volumes and existing PVC references still work, subject to their access modes across nodes.